Atashin'chi

 Atashin'chi (あたしンち, Atashinchi) is a Japanese comedy manga series by Eiko Kera.
 It was originally serialized in the Sunday edition of the Yomiuri Shimbun newspaper from 1994 to 2012, while a revival, titled Atashin'chi SUPER, has been serialised in Aera magazine since December 2019.
 The manga centers around the daily life of the Tachibana family.

-An anime adaptation by Shin-Ei Animation was broadcast on TV Asahi from April 19, 2002 to September 19, 2009.
-A second anime series, titled Shin Atashin'chi (新あたしンち) was broadcast on Animax from October 6, 2015 to April 5, 2016 in Japan, and was simulcast on Crunchyroll in certain countries.
+An anime adaptation by Shin-Ei Animation was broadcast on TV Asahi from April 19, 2002, to September 19, 2009.
+A second anime series, titled Shin Atashin'chi (新あたしンち) was broadcast on Animax from October 6, 2015, to April 5, 2016, in Japan, and was simulcast on Crunchyroll in certain countries.
 Select episodes of Atashin'chi and Shin Atashin'chi are available on the official YouTube channel with English subtitles.
-A third anime series, Atashin'chi Next has been running on YouTube since June 5, 2024.
+A third anime series, Atashin'chi Next has been running since June 5, 2024.

 Overview

 The story revolves around the Tachibana family, which consists of the frugal and sometimes unintentionally careless mother, the taciturn father who goes at his own pace, the high school girl Mikan, who is plain, timid and a bit clumsy, and the younger brother Yuzuhiko (nicknamed Yuzupi or Yu-chan), a middle school student who is shy and unfamiliar with things like love, but is sensitive, logical, and has a steady personality.
-The brother and sister's names are based on the Citrus unshiu (mikan) and Yuzu fruits.
+The brother and sister's names are based on the Citrus unshiu (mikan) and yuzu fruits.
 Many other characters who intersect the Tachibana's lives are depicted interacting with the family as well.
 When the series first began, the story was centered around the family, with Mikan and her mother at the center (the name, Atashin'chi, is written in such a way that is implied to be from Mikan's or her mother's perspective).
 However, as the series continued, episodes that weave together the relationships between each family member began to be depicted.

 The stage of the story in the anime work is Tanashi, Nishitokyo, and the family lives in a three bedroom apartment on the fifth floor.
 Starting with Tanashi Station, which is the nearest station, Seibu Shinjuku Line, Seibu Bus, Kanto Bus, Hana Bus, a community bus in Nishi-Tokyo City, etc. are faithfully reproduced in the work (the 1994 time when it was written at the beginning is still Tanashi Station was the old station building).